Calculates the regression model (of principal components) analysis of variance (ANOVA) values.

 - Each row in the input matrix corresponds to an observation.

-- The number of rows of the response variable (Y) must be equal to the number of rows of the explanatory variable (X).
+- The number of rows of the response variable (Y) must equal the number of rows of the explanatory variable (X).

 - The MLR_ANOVA function is available starting with version 1.60 APACHE.